MicroVizier/overtime/README.md

 ## Instalation

-Run whole SQL script from an arbitrary MySQL client.
+Run whole SQL script (located in sql directory) from an arbitrary MySQL client.
-For example bash line on Linux:
+For example, bash line on Linux:
 ```
 mysql < path/to/overtime/sql/overtime.sql
 ```